The Tango Family Tree

 The antecedents of the tango are difficult to trace, but may include ● the African candombe, or ● a Spanish tango, possibly of Gypsy origin, that may have been brought to Argentina

-by touring Zarzuela theatre companies.
-Or ● the Cuban habanera ("dance of Havana"), or ● an evolution from European social dances brought to Argentina by immigrants, or ● one of the many dances of the gauchos
+by touring Zarzuela theatre companies or the many Roma immigrants from Spain, or ● the Cuban habanera ("dance of Havana"), or ● an evolution from European social dances brought to Argentina by immigrants, or ● one of the many dances of the gauchos

 (the gato, chifras, pericon, chacarera or estilitos).
-Or more likely, a hybrid combination of some of these five possibilities.
+Or more likely, ● a hybrid combination of some of those possibilities.

 The roots of tango are not known with certainty because it was created by the disenfranchised poor, who lived in the arrabales, or outskirts, of Buenos Aires.